ESAT module 27 questions / 40 min / no calculator

 MM1.6

-This topic covers the core skills for manipulating polynomials, which are expressions like 3x³ - x + 4.
-Mastering these techniques—expanding, factorising, and dividing—is essential for solving higher-order equations and analysing function behaviour in the ESAT.
+Polynomials are expressions like 3x³ - x + 4, and mastering the core techniques for manipulating them (expanding, factorising, and dividing) is essential for solving higher-order equations and analysing function behaviour in the ESAT.

 Revise this topic ›